watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Figure 3 shows an example of SFC with two network service functions.
 Firstly, the SRv6 SR source node classifies the flow and encapsulates it with an SRH containing the segment list <S1, S2>.
-Next, the SRv6 Service Function Node for S1 receives the packet and applies End.AN.
+Next, the SRv6 Service Function Node (S1) receives the packet and applies network function associated End.AN.
-Finally, the SRv6 Service Function Node for S2 receives the packet and also applies End.AN, thus achieving SFC.
+Finally, the SRv6 Service Function Node (S2) receives the packet and also applies network function associated End.AN, thus achieving SFC.

-Deploying multiple instances of the same network service function in an SRv6 domain enables the implementation of SFC as a multipath.
-In such scenarios, stateful network service functions like FW or NAT MUST establish state-sharing mechanisms among SRv6 Service Function Nodes.
-Additionally, service segments that provide stateless network service functions can achieve geographically efficient delivery by utilizing Anycast-SIDs.
+SRv6 proxy を用いない転送を実現している。

+ビルディングブロックが減るため、トラシューが楽だよ
+また、これは遅延を減らす可能性もあるよ

+また、SRv6 domain で完結した転送を実現するため、後述する C-Plane で

 ## End.AN-based Service Segment Provisioning
-By utilizing End.AN at an SR segment endpoint node, End.AN can be realized for providing service segments natively in SRv6.
+By using End.AN at an SR segment endpoint node, End.AN can be realized for providing service segments natively in SRv6.
 Simultaneously, this enables the provisioning of network service functions at any location based on customer demand within the SR domain.

 Functions with the same role MAY be assigned as the same service segment within the SR domain.
 By using Anycast-SIDs, multiple nodes can be grouped as part of the same service segment.

 End.AN MAY have optional arguments that can be passed as parameters to bound network service functions.

-これは遅延を減らす可能性もあるよ

 ### Anycast Segment
 The concept of the Anycast segment is introduced in {{!RFC8402}}.
 It is permissible to configure the same network service function segment as the same Anycast segment.
 In such cases, the state between network service functions MUST be shared mutually.

 ### When a Network Service Function Goes Down
 If a network service function experiences a failure, the associated route MUST be promptly removed.
 In the case of Anycast configuration, it MUST be gracefully rerouted to other nodes.
 Additionally, if no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message or forwarding it as a pass-through.

 ### Fast Reroute
 Because SFCs are structured as a Segment List, the order of application is guaranteed even in the event of Fast ReRoute for functions.
 In such cases, if Anycast segments are used, it is permissible to take a detour to a more optimal node.

-## SRv6 Policy
+## Service Function Chains
-In SRv6 Native SFC, each SFC is represented as an SRv6 Policy {{!RFC9256}}.
+In this architecture, each SFC is represented as an SRv6 Policy {{!RFC9256}}.
 The purpose or intent of each SRv6 Policy can be identified using attributes such as color or name.

 ## Per-Flow Encapsulation